woctezuma/steam-player-level-percentiles/README.md

 1048576 = 1024^2 = 2^{20}
 $$

-This could indicate a truncation of the numbers in binary code, which would prevent the estimation of a total number of Steam players of the order $2^{28} - 2^{30}$, i.e. hundreds of millions.
+This could indicate a truncation of the numbers in binary representation, which would prevent the estimation of a total number of Steam players of the order $2^{28} - 2^{30}$, i.e. hundreds of millions.